santiago1234/mxb-genomes/demographic/inference/220225-Combine-Inferences/README.md

 For the 3 pops models, the order is: NAT, EUR, & AFR.

-Only in PUR the order is AFR, EUR, NAT.
+Only in PUR the order is EUR, NAT, & AFR.

 In the 4 pops model the label order is EUR, NAT, AFR, & EAS.